Four Books to Add to Your Reading List

 Digital transformation and disruptive technology are changing the way we live and work.
 For many companies, it’s an uncertain yet exciting highly competitive time.
 That’s why strong leaders who know how to lead during times of change are needed more than ever before.
-So if you’re serious about your career, why not use your free time this summer to learn from some of the best management gurus out there?
+So if you’re serious about your career, why not use your free time to learn from some of the best management gurus out there?
 We recommend the following books:

 1. Conversational Intelligence: How Great Leaders Build Trust and Get Extraordinary Results by Judith Glaser.
 In today’s collaborative workplace, trust and communication are critical to getting results.
 Glaser discusses the science of conversational intelligence and gives tools, exercises, and practical tips to learn how to use conversations to empower people, build trust, and create empathy.